MicrosoftDocs/EMDocs/EMDocs/Solutions/byod-data-access-and-protection-considerations.md

 - Directory Synchronization with Password Sync: using DirSync with [password hash sync](https://technet.microsoft.com/library/dn246918.aspx) between AD DS and Azure AD.
 - Federated authentication with single sign-on: user attributes are synchronized using DirSync.
 Authentication is passed back through federation (AD FS) and completed against AD DS.

 When using Device Registration Service in Windows 8.1, a certificate is installed in a user’s device and a device record is created in AD DS with the certificate’s thumbprint number.
 This link between the device and the user allows IT to track which devices are getting registered by each user.
 This capability does not require an Enterprise PKI.
+Device registration is also available in Azure AD for Windows 10.
+Read [Get started with Azure Active Directory Device Registration](https://azure.microsoft.com/en-us/documentation/articles/active-directory-conditional-access-device-registration-overview/) for more information about Device Registration using Azure AD and Windows 10.

 ## Authentication and authorization